Ramen vs. Pho | Both Noodles with Broth, But a World of Difference

 Ramen is a noodle soup that originated in Japan.

-It is unclear exactly how it came about but, like pho, it was said to have been inspired by Chinese immigrants who operated noodle stalls throughout the Japanese cities.
+It is unclear exactly how it came about but, like pho, it allegedly was inspired by Chinese immigrants who operated noodle stalls throughout the Japanese cities.

-It may have been a direct takeoff on the Chinese noodle dish lamien.
+It may have also been a direct takeoff on the Chinese noodle dish lamien.

-Ramen was enjoyed throughout the country for several years, but it became even more popular in the 1950s when Momofuku Ando invented instant ramen.
+Many people enjoyed ramen throughout the country for several years, but it became even more popular in the 1950s when Momofuku Ando invented instant ramen.

-This allowed people to enjoy the hot noodles at home by adding water to the raw, packaged form.
-With this invention, the dish began spreading across the world.
+This invention allowed people to enjoy the hot noodles at home by adding water to the raw, packaged form.
+This innovation allowed the dish to start spreading across the world.

-Today, the ramen trend is continuing to grow with five-star restaurants dedicating themselves to ramen advertising it as a healthy meal.
+Today, the ramen trend continues to grow, with five-star restaurants dedicating themselves to ramen and advertise it as a healthy meal.

 Ramen are not the only Japanese noodles!
 Here we listed 8 Different Types of Japanese Noodles (With Recipes) for you.